Kitware/CMake/Help/guide/tutorial/index.rst

 Since the configured file will be written into the binary tree, we must add that directory to the list of paths to search for include files.
-Add the following lines to the end of the CMakeLists file:
+Add the following lines to the end of the ``CMakeLists.txt`` file:

 .. literalinclude:: Step2/CMakeLists.txt
   :language: cmake